I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddmmc/ns-ntddmmc-_feature_data_write_once.md

 `LogicalBlockSize`

 Indicates the number of bytes per logical block.
 The bytes in this array are arranged in big-endian order. <b>LogicalBlockSize</b>[0] holds the most significant byte. <b>LogicalBlockSize</b>[3] holds the least significant byte.

+`Blocking`

+Indicates the number of logical blocks per device.
+The bytes in this array are arranged in big-endian order. <b>Blocking</b>[0] holds the most significant byte. <b>Blocking</b>[1] holds the least significant byte.

+`ErrorRecoveryPagePresent`

+Indicates, when set to 1, that the Read/Write Error Recovery Mode Page is present.
+When set to zero, indicates that it might not be present.
+See the <i>SCSI Multimedia 3</i> (<i>MMC-3</i>) specification for a description of this page.

 `Reserved1`